 - 1 loaf day old french bread

-- 2. In a small bowl, using an electric hand mixer, blend together Neufchatel cheese, powdered sugar and 1/2 tsp vanilla.
+2. In a small bowl, using an electric hand mixer, blend together Neufchatel cheese, powdered sugar and ½ teaspoon vanilla.

-- 5. In a blender, blend together eggs, milk, remaining 1/4 cup sugar and remaining 1 tsp vanilla on low speed until well blended, about 10 seconds.
+5. In a blender, blend together eggs, milk, remaining ¼ cup sugar and remaining 1 teaspoon vanilla on low speed until well blended, about 10 seconds.
 Slowly pour mixture evenly over top of bread cubes in baking dish.
 Cover with plastic wrap and refrigerate 8 hours or overnight.

 You can also connect with me here: